 Activities will help students:

-- See how pollution disproportionately affects people who are poor and members of racial and ethnic minorities
+- See how pollution disproportionately affects people experiencing poverty and members of racial and ethnic minorities

-- Explore reasons why people who are poor members of racial and ethnic minorities are often exposed to more pollution than others
+- Explore reasons why people experiencing poverty and members of racial and ethnic minorities are often exposed to more pollution than others

 - Define environmental justice